itsupera/blog/_posts/2021-05-29-hitori-de-manabu-praat-book-review.markdown

 ![Book cover]({{ site.url }}/assets/hitori_de_manabu_praat_book.jpg)

-TL;DR: I recommended [this book][product-page] to intermediate learners as a solid introduction to japanese pronunciation, and a great guide on how to practice it by yourself using shadowing and the [Praat software][praat].
+TL;DR: I can recommend [this book][product-page] to intermediate learners as a solid introduction to japanese pronunciation, and a great guide on how to practice it by yourself using shadowing and the [Praat software][praat].